 Not all Italians agree on the worthiness of such costs; they would like to apply a profit centre approach to historical monuments and to maintain only those which generate sufficient revenue.
 Unfortunately most of the richest men of the country prefer to pour money into football clubs, rather than sponsoring the restoration of works of art.

 The level to which cars should be allowed inside the walls of Rome is another matter which is debated.
-In general residents and shopkeepers are against parking restrictions and pedestrian areas; in the last ten years however their views have been disregarded and now many major (or minor) monuments are no longer hidden by parked cars or darkened by fuel emissions.
+In general residents and shopkeepers are against parking restrictions and pedestrian areas; in the recent past however their views have been disregarded and now many major (or minor) monuments are no longer hidden by parked cars or darkened by fuel emissions.

 Large companies have their offices outside the city centre, but in recent years they have felt the need to have a more central location for meetings with key customers or for their public affairs departments.
 In order to have a prestigious location for these small offices